evanwon/markdownpad-docs/docs/a1-commands-and-shortcuts.md

 **Description:** Opens an existing document in MarkdownPad.
 **Shortcut:** `Ctrl+O`

+### Reload from Disk

+**Description:** Reloads the current document from disk.
+If the current document contains unsaved changes, a warning will be displayed that the changes will be lost if the document is reloaded.
+**Shortcut:** None

 ### Save Document

 **Description:** Saves the current document.
 If the document already exists, the existing document will be updated.
 If saving a new document for the first time, the user will be prompted to specify the name and location for the document.